-The Lower Manhattan Development Corporation (LMDC) has prepared the following Partial Action Plan with respect to the \$2 billion federal appropriation to the United States Department of Housing and Urban Development (HUD) for use by LMDC.
-This plan details LMDC's proposed expenditure of \$322 million to supplement three business recovery and economic revitalization programs initiated and administered by Empire State Development (ESD), New York State's economic development agency, in cooperation with the New York City Economic Development Corporation (EDC).
+The Lower Manhattan Development Corporation (LMDC) prepared the following Partial Action Plan with respect to the \$2 billion federal appropriation to the United States Department of Housing and Urban Development (HUD) for use by LMDC.
+This amended plan details LMDC's expenditure of approximately \$293.2 million to supplement three business recovery and economic revitalization programs initiated and administered by Empire State Development (ESD), New York State's economic development agency, in cooperation with the New York City Economic Development Corporation (EDC).

-The LMDC is a subsidiary of ESD created by then Governor George Pataki and then Mayor of New York Rudolph Giuliani in December 2001 to manage the rebuilding and revitalization efforts in Lower Manhattan (defined by LMDC as the area South of Houston Street).
-LMDC is funded by a \$2 billion federal appropriation for the World Trade Center disaster recovery and rebuilding efforts following the terrorist attacks on September 11, 2001.
+The LMDC is a subsidiary of ESD created by then Governor George Pataki and then Mayor of New York City Rudolph Giuliani in December 2001 to manage the rebuilding and revitalization efforts in Lower Manhattan (defined by LMDC as the area on or South of Houston Street).
+LMDC is funded by a \$2 billion federal appropriation for the World Trade Center (WTC) disaster recovery and rebuilding efforts following the terrorist attacks on September 11, 2001.
 LMDC has received additional funding through a \$783 million federal appropriation to HUD for damaged properties and businesses (including the restoration of utility infrastructure) as well as economic revitalization related to the terrorist attacks.

 The initial Partial Action Plan 2, approved by HUD on November 22, 2002, allocated \$350 million to three business recovery and economic revitalization programs administered by ESD.
-A first amendment approved by HUD on September 27, 2006 reduced the amount allocated to the Small Firm Attraction and Retention Grant Program by \$21 million reducing the total amount of this Partial Action Plan to \$329 million.
-A second amendment approved by HUD on July 11, 2007 reduced the amount allocated to the Job Creation and Retention Program by \$7 million reducing the total amount of this Partial Action Plan to \$329 million.
-A second amendment approved by HUD on July 11, 2007 reduced the amount allocated to the Job Creation and Retention Program by \$7 million reducing the total amount of this Partial Action Plan to \$322 million.
-A third amendment, approved by HUD on November 4, 2009, amended the eligibly requirements associated with the Job Creation and Retention Program.
-A fourth amendment, published on October 17, 2012 extended the availability of the Program to December 31, 2013.
+A first amendment approved by HUD on September 27, 2006 reduced the amount allocated to the Small Firm Attraction and Retention Grant Program (SFARG) by \$21 million reducing the total amount of this Partial Action Plan to \$329 million.
+A second amendment approved by HUD on July 11, 2007 reduced the amount allocated to the Job Creation and Retention Program (JCRP) by \$7 million reducing the total amount of this Partial Action Plan to \$322 million.
+A third amendment, approved by HUD on November 4, 2009, amended the eligibility requirements associated with the JCRP.
+The fourth and fifth amendments, published on October 17, 2012 and December 17, 2013 extended the application period of the JCRP to December 31, 2015.
+Effective December 31, 2015, ESD and EDC no longer accepted requests for new JCRP grants.
+Funds remained available to be paid out to pre-approved recipients over the next few years in line with program requirements.
+As of December 31, 2015 the \$150 million allocated in Partial Action Plan 2 for the Business Recovery Grant (BRG) was fully expended.
+Additional BRG funds were made available in Partial Action Plan 4.
+The BRG activity in this Action Plan is closed.
+Additionally, as of December 2017, SFARG concluded and no additional payments will be made; all post-grant requirements have been monitored and fulfilled.